Lewey Lake Campground

-Address: 4155 Route 30N Lake Pleasant, NY 12108
+- Address: 4155 Route 30N Lake Pleasant, NY 12108 (directions below)

 - Campground Phone: (518) 648-5266

 - Regional Office Phone: (518) 648-5616

-Campground Map PDF File (262 KB)
+Campground Map PDF File (561 KB)

 This campground is located in the central portion of the Adirondack Park, on a 90-acre lake and offers secluded, wooded sites.

 Motor boats, rowboats, and canoes allowed.
 Please note that the launch is shallow and better suited for smaller vessels.

 Major species present: Sunfish, yellow perch, white sucker, brown bullhead, lake trout, lake whitefish, rock bass, northern pike, and smallmouth bass.

 The Adirondack Park Visitors Interpretive Center at Newcomb, New York off Route 28N, is 59 miles north of New York State Route 30 and 28.
 The Adirondack Museum at Blue Mountain Lake is located 27 miles north of New York Route 28 and 30, and features the history of the Adirondack Mountains and the Adirondack Park.
 The village of Indian Lake is 12 miles north on New York State Route 30, and offers restaurants and shopping.
 Golf courses are available in the villages of Indian Lake, Inlet and Lake Pleasant.